MatsMoll/Safeleaf/README.md

 But what about embedding files?

 This is done safely by checking if the variable names match in the embedded view and the view embedding it.
+Otherwise there will be an error thrown for you to handle.

 ```swift